Setting up or working in private practice? This workshop covers the challenges and pitfalls of working as an independent practitioner.

-To pay by cheque or request an invoice (a purchase order is required for invoices) please complete and return the 2018 Registration form.docx
+To pay by cheque or request an invoice (a purchase order is required for invoices) please click here to download the 2018 registration form.

 Please note that we are only able to accept invoice requests at least 6 weeks before the event date.